Something magical happens when you give your project a name.

 Here are five essential spots you should share your new-found identity:

 Think of your newsletter landing page as the front gate into your magical kingdom of content.
 This is the spot where you’ll let potential subscribers know what to expect from your emails and give them a place to sign up.
-The example from Eric Friedensohn's newsletter Extra Paint below tells you how often you’ll receive the newsletter and the type of content to expect.

-Another spot to include your newsletter name is on the sign up form.
+Another spot to include your newsletter name is on the sign-up form.
 These smaller blocks won’t have as much information as a full landing page, but you’ll have plenty of room to present your value proposition.

-ConvertKit's form builder lets you choose a form that’s inline with your page, pops up on your site, or slides in as someone browses your blog.
-The Butter Half newsletter signup is inline with the content on the home page.
+Kit’s form builder lets you choose a form that’s inline with your page, pops up on your site, or slides in as someone browses your blog.
+Jules Acree’s newsletter signup is inline with the content on the home page.

 Once someone signs up for your newsletter, you need to carry your branding into the inbox.
 The first place to include your name is in the subject line or as part of your sender name.

-Once a subscriber gets into an email, you can include your branding at the top of the message in a header image.
-In the example from Sleeping Should Be Easy below, the message starts with the blog’s logo.
-Adding a header image is a simple way to add personality.
+In the example from Jay Clouse’s Creator Science below, the message starts with the blog’s logo.
+Adding a header image is a simple way to add personality to your newsletter design.
 Just make sure to add alt text to preserve deliverability.

-If you want to make your emails feel more personal and connect your face to the brand, consider a stylized footer.
-Austin Saylor uses a photo in his email footer to humanize the message.
 The footer is also a great place to build anticipation about what’s to come or link to useful pages like your best content or paid resources.

 Ready to start something new?
-ConvertKit can help
+Kit can help

-Luckily, ConvertKit makes it easy to launch your newsletter, collect subscribers, and grow your business online.
+Luckily, Kit makes it easy to launch your newsletter, collect subscribers, and grow your business online.